stpulleyking/voibCore/README.md

 Version: 0.5
 Author: Spenser Pulleyking

+This document and all project contents were generated from interactions with a Large Language Model (ChatGPT).

 VOIBCORE is a primitive, bootable operating system written in 16-bit x86 assembly.
-It runs on bare metal hardware via BIOS and demonstrates direct keyboard input and VGA text output without any operating system, drivers, or libraries.
+It runs on bare metal hardware via BIOS or UEFI with CSM, and demonstrates direct keyboard input and text output without any operating system, drivers, or libraries.

 ## Features